Folium Systems

 Launch discipline

 A trust guide should tell a buyer when to move forward and when to pause.
-The stop signs are not weakness; they protect speed by preventing expensive mistakes.
+Pause points protect speed by preventing expensive mistakes.

 SignalWhy it mattersFolium move

-No ownerA process without an owner becomes an orphan after the demo.Assign business, technical, support, and executive ownership before pilot.
+No ownerA process without an owner becomes an orphan after the first build.Assign business, technical, support, and executive ownership before pilot.

 Unclear data boundaryThe system may expose or misuse information without a shared data plan.Map data classes, blocked data, retention, redaction, and approval.